Eagle Pack Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, Eagle Pack dry dog food looks like an average dry product.
+Judging by its ingredients alone, Eagle Pack Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Eagle Pack dry dog food is a plant-based kibble using a moderate amount of chicken, lamb or pork meals as its main sources of animal protein, thus earning the brand 4 stars.
+Eagle Pack Dog Food is a plant-based dry product using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word